redhat-partner-solutions/crucible/docs/inventory.md

 ### VM spec config

 The specs of VMs created by the playbooks are configured for every node group.
+The parameters of the VMs can be specified by adding `vm_spec` to the node definition in the inventory.
+A basic example is as follows:

 ```yaml
 vm_spec: